idrisdulau/supConnectivity/README.md

-# Supplementary material for ICPRS paper.
+# Supplementary material for ICPRS paper : "."